kuzzleio/documentation/src/plugins/1/essentials/pipes/index.md

 Pipes must notify Kuzzle about their completion by one of these two means:

 * by calling the `callback(error, updatedData)` function received as their last argument (leave the `error` null if the pipe executed successfully)
-* by returning a promise, resolved (or rejected) upon the completion of the pipe
+* by returning a promise, resolved (or rejected) with the modified request upon the completion of the pipe

+<div class="alert alert-warning">You must return either call the callback with the original request or return a promise resolving to it.</div>

 If a pipe throws an error, it is advised to throw one of the available [KuzzleError]({{ site_base_path }}plugins/1/errors/kuzzleerror) object.
 Otherwise, Kuzzle will reject the task with a `PluginImplementationError` error.